How to Prevent and Remove Damp from Your Home

 • Rising Damp: Occurs when moisture from the ground rises up through the walls due to capillary action.
 It is typically seen up to a meter above the floor.

-• Penetrating Damp: Caused by water leaking through walls; this type of damp is often due to structural problems, such as faulty guttering or roofing.
+• Penetrating Damp: Caused by water leaking through walls, this type of damp is often due to structural problems, such as faulty guttering or roofing.
+To address these issues effectively, it’s essential to seek professional damp proofing services Leeds, which can help identify and rectify the underlying causes of dampness in your property.

 • Condensation: Forms when excess moisture in the air comes into contact with a cold surface, leading to mould growth.